mrkcee/asahi-opensuse/README.md

 # asahi-opensuse

-This repository contains kiwi configs and rpmbuild spec files in order to install openSUSE Tumbleweed to an Apple Silicon laptop.
-Currently, I don't plan on releasing images and packages for installation of others as this requires commitment and dedication.
+This repository contains kiwi configs and rpmbuild spec files in order to install openSUSE Tumbleweed to an Apple Silicon machine.
+Currently, I don't plan on releasing images and packages for installation of others as these require commitment and dedication.

 _**Please use at your own risk**_.